AlicemSu62/biol217_2024/readme.md

 zuerst muss gesagt werden, was der Umstand für das Programmieren ist.
 Wir haben in dem Fall jetzt sequence files, 6 Stück insgesamt, 3 davon sind normal und 3 davon reversed reads.
 Am Ende ergeben 1 normal read und ein reversed read paired end readfiles.
 Die Files habe den Datentypen fastq.gz.
 Mit fastqc (qc für QualityControl) verwirklicht man eine Visualisierung der fastq Dateien.
 HTMLs werden ausgegeben, die man dann in einen Internetbrowser kopieren kann und die visualisierte Datei sieht.

+In the initial stage of the analysis, the quality of the sequenced data (6 reads, 3 forward and 3 reversed - 1 of forwared and reversed make one paired end readfile - so in sum we get 3 paired end readfiles) was assessed using fastqc and fastp tools.
+Fastqc provided an overview of basic quality control metrics, particularly focusing on the phred quality score to evaluate the accuracy of base reading.
+To facilitate organization, a folder was created to store the results using the mkdir command.
+The analysis began by looping over all files with the .gz extension, representing compressed .fastq files, within the current directory.
+Alternatively, the second command was utilized for individual files, with both commands directing the output to the designated output_folder.

 ```
 #!/bin/bash
 #SBATCH --nodes=1